North America

 In tough times, it is good to keep budget-minded things on your travel agenda.
 There is lots of great things to walk around and see in Las Vegas for free.
 If you are looking to save some money and have some fun, try a reasonably priced show instead of gambling.
 You are almost sure to spend less money than you would sitting at a table or slot machine for a couple or hours and the bonus is that you get to take home a great memory.
 Think back, how great "moments" in your life can you think of while you were gambling?
 There is also a number of websites that have free coupons for tons of shows and restaurants in Las Vegas.
 Also it is a lot of fun to just tour the hotels along the strip - but make sure to wear comfortable shoes!
 Caesars Palace is a HUGE hotel and has a very cool shopping mall inside with the ceiling even patterned to look like you are outside (blue sky and fluffy clouds).
 Be careful going in here though as it is easy to get lost.
 You might also want to check out The Grand Canal Shoppes at the Venetian and while there don not forget Madame Tussauds.
 In case your are travelling to Las Vegas, for discount prices, we suggest you to visit Hotel Coupons Las Vegas!

-Link to Las Vegas Google Maps page:
+Link to the Las Vegas Google Maps page: